 The Lake Winnebago System has an abundance of popular fish to catch, such as Bluegill, Walleye, and Bass.
 The spring fishing season on this system is looked forward to by both local and visiting anglers who know just how good the fishing can be.
 The information in this article will teach you about fish movements throughout the spring and the fishing techniques that work best for me on the Lake Winnebago System.

 A local favorite, Bluegill, are known for fighting hard despite being a smaller variety of fish.
 They’re also known for being one of the most delicious fish out there!
-These fun and tasty fish are one I get hundreds, maybe even thousands of questions about on social media every spring.
+These fun and tasty fish are one I get hundreds, maybe even thousands of questions about every spring.
 The two most important things to cover about this topic are bait presentation and location.

 If you haven’t yet tried fishing in the springtime on the Winnebago System, you’re missing out.
 Whatever species you want to catch, you have a great opportunity for it on this healthy fishery.
 To keep it that way, be mindful of the WI DNR rules and regulations and consider practicing catch and release on some of the chunky pre-spawn fish to ensure more plentiful fish populations for the future.
 If you’re in need of live bait or lures for your trip, stop in at Fish Tales in Oshkosh for bait and more fishing info.
 When you’re all done fishing for the day, stop in at Becket’s Restaurant in Oshkosh to fuel up for your next adventure.